 Information available from HMSA

-If our appeal decision results in a denial of part or all of your request, we will provide an explanation, including the specific reason for denial, reference to the health plan terms on which our decision is based, a statement of your external review rights, and other information regarding our denial.
+If our appeal decision results in a denial of part or all of your request, we’ll provide an explanation, including the specific reason for denial, reference to the health plan terms on which our decision is based, a statement of your external review rights, and other information regarding our denial.

 You may request an expedited appeal if the time periods for appeals may: